deis/example-ruby-sinatra/README.md

 #### 1. Use Bundler to manage dependencies

-Every time you deploy, Deis will run a `bundle --deployment` on all application instances to ensure dependencies are up to date.
 Bundler requires that you explicitly declare your dependencies using a [Gemfile](http://bundler.io/v1.3/gemfile.html).
 Here is a very basic example:

 	source 'http://rubygems.org'
 	ruby '1.9.3'